fork/craft-akamai-invalidator/README.md

-# akamai-invalidator
+# Craft Akamai Invalidator

-Assign cache tags to pages and invalidate them on click/save.
+Assign cache tags to pages and invalidate them on save.

 ## Features

--   Assigns a cache tag based on the entry ID to each response
+-   Assigns a cache tag based on the entry ID to each response.
--   Assigns the `Last-Modified-At` header to each response
+-   Assigns the `Last-Modified-At` header to each response.
--   Automatically invalidates the cache tag of an entry on save
+-   Automatically invalidates the cache tag of an entry on save.
--   Invalidate the whole website via the `all` cache tag
+-   Invalidate the whole website via the `all` cache tag.
--   Add individual cache tags to pages via PHP

 ## Requirements